mdefrance/AutoCarver/docs/source/carvers.rst

 Carvers
 =======

-The core of **AutoCarver** resides the following Data Optimization steps:
+The core of **AutoCarver** resides in the following Data Optimization steps:

    1. Identifying the most associated combination from all ordered combinations of modalities.
    2. Testing all combinations of NaNs grouped to one of those modalities.